The Radiation Sciences B.S. Entry Level Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 APPLICATION WINDOW

-Applications are accepted between October 1 to May 1, with a priority deadline of February 15.
+Applications are accepted between October 1st and February 15th.
 There is no waiting list.
 Up to 25 seats are available for each cohort.
 The fee for applying is $60.
 To have the application fee waived, attend a free online information session or attend the annual Loma Linda University Open House in January.

 APPLICATION REQUIREMENTS